tankangliang/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Cannot write modified data to the existing data file.
+An error occurred while saving the modified data to the existing data file.

     * 2a1.
-TBM goes back to the stable state before the command was issued.
+TBM reloads the data from the existing data file.
     * 2a2.
 TBM shows an error message.

   Use case ends.